sthongurdt/Rapid-Implementation-MLPerf/result/README.md

 | Cloud | ExaSM | CPU | ORT | MOB | - | - | - | - | - | - | - | - | 0.01025 | 0.00379 |
 | Cloud | ExaSM | CPU | ORT | RES | - | - | - | - | - | - | - | - | 0.03473 | 0.03473 |

-The *FOG* and *EDGE* directory contains the energy consumption data collected during the experiments.
+The ´FOG´ and ´EDGE´ directory contains the energy consumption data collected during the experiments.
 For the edge devices, the measurements were obtained using a smart power outlet ([VTA-84630](https://www.manualslib.es/manual/346126/Vta-84630.html)).
 In contrast, the data for the fog devices were gathered using the Kwollect monitoring tool.